Avocarrot/hiring/back-end/bidder-exercise/online-assignment.md

 ### Notes

 - Feel free to approach the solution in any way you like.
 Having said that, please keep in mind that we do not expect you to implement an exotic or overly complicated system.
 Pacing in real life is a hard task but for the purpose of this assignment the requirements have been greatly simplified.
 We are looking for something that accomplishes the task in a simple way.
-- Use the a global pacing limit for all campaigns in your bidder implementation.
+- Use a global pacing limit for all campaigns in your bidder implementation.
 For example, all campaigns are subject to a pacing limit of 100 bids per minute.

 ### End-to-end test cases